glycerine/rbook/README.md

    the browser has been restarted.

 [x]. have browser get the BookID and CreateTm from the server.

-[x].
-If the browser's log already has length:
-      for new bookID, discard old log.
-      for same bookID, just extend from log.
+[x] done: keeping the browser state in sync

-[x] done: it was simpler to have browser always discard all and then to read all the history instead of trying to coordinate the log number that the browser knows against the log / bookID current.
+it was simpler to have browser always discard all and then to read all the history instead of trying to coordinate the log number that the browser knows against the log / bookID current.

+rbook sends the browser an init message now, so it knows to discard the previous log of commands.

 [x] mechanism to add comments into the stream.